-Dwane Jones, Ph.D., is the Director of the Center for Sustainable Development & Resilience at the University of the District of Columbia, a division of the College of Agriculture, Urban Sustainability, and Environmental Sciences (CAUSES).
-Dr. Jones conducts research and teaches courses in Urban Sustainability, Urban Design, Urban Planning and Low Impact Development.
-He has degrees in Urban Planning, Environmental Planning, and Urban Design.
+Dwane Jones, Ph.D. is the Director of the Center for Sustainable Development & Resilience, a division of the College of Agriculture, Urban Sustainability, and Environmental Sciences (CAUSES).
+Dr. Jones conducts research and teaches courses in Urban Sustainability, Urban Design, Urban Planning, and Low Impact Development.
+His educational background consists of degrees in Urban Planning, Environmental Planning, and Urban Design.

 Watch Dr. Jones discuss low impact development on CAUSES TV.